ProTFT/protft/packages/api/README.md

-# TFTourney API
+# ProTFT API

-The TFTourney API runs on top of NestJS and it relies on a Postgres database to store the data.
+The ProTFT API runs on top of NestJS and it relies on a Postgres database to store the data.
 You can run Postgres locally with Docker Compose:

 `docker compose up`